-In this section, we recall the notion of pure type system (PTS) [2].
-They were introduced independently by Berardi and Terlouw [5, 49] as a way of generalizing the systems of the λ -cube [2].
+[5, 44] as a way of generalizing the systems of the λ -cube [2].
 Pure type systems consists of only seven typing rules parametrized by a certain specification.
 There are only two rules which are parametric: the axiom and the product rule.
-By instantiating the parameters, we can describe a large class of typed lambda calculi such as the the extended calculus of constructions [41] and even inconsistent systems [23].
+By instantiating the parameters, we can describe a large class of typed lambda calculi such as the the extended calculus of constructions [38] and even inconsistent systems [23].
 The word pure stands for the fact that there is only one type constructor and only one reduction, namely II and β .